kamranahmedse/design-patterns-for-humans/README.md

 🏠 Simple Factory
 --------------
 Real world example
 > Consider, you are building a house and you need doors.
-It would be a mess if every time you need a door, you put on your carpenter clothes and start making a door in your house.
-Instead you get it made from a factory.
+You can either put on your carpenter clothes, bring some wood, glue, nails and all the tools required to build the door and start building it in your house or you can simply call the factory and get the built door delivered to you so that you don't need to learn anything about the door making or to deal with the mess that comes with making it.

 In plain words
 > Simple factory simply generates an instance for client without exposing any instantiation logic to the client